Comment on page

 This page explains the role and constitution of Legal Council, appointed by a Council Vote of the Open Council.

-The role of the Legal Council is to advise the Muellners Foundation on legally protecting the Foundation's activities.
+The role of the Legal Council is to advise the Open Constitution network on legally protecting the Foundation's activities.

-The members from the Legal Council work with following guidelines:
+The members of the Legal Council work with the following guidelines: